DidacticalEnigma/DidacticalEnigma.Next/DidacticalEnigma.Next/Client/src/api/README.md

 ### DidacticalEnigmaNext

-`DidacticalEnigmaNext` is the primary interface for developers using the Service client library.
-Explore the methods on this client object to understand the different features of the Service service that you can access.
+`DidacticalEnigmaNext` is the primary interface for developers using the DidacticalEnigmaNext client library.
+Explore the methods on this client object to understand the different features of the DidacticalEnigmaNext service that you can access.